Project-READ-Literacy-Network/prln-website/content/programs-and-services/directory-of-programs/literacy-and-upgrading/content.md

 Adults (18–99 years)
 #### When:
-- Call the Learning Centre for dates and times of programs.
+- Call the Learning Centre for dates and times of programs
 - Office Hours: Monday – Thursday at 9:00am–4:00pm
 - Friday at 9:00am–12:00pm via appointment
 #### Where: